BU-KABlab/PANDA-BEAR/documentation/user_manual.md

 # Intro

-PANDA SDL, or "the panda", is an open-source SDL developed by Harley Quinn and Gregory Robben, in the [KABLab](https://www.kablab.org/) at [Boston University](https://www.bu.edu/).
-The panda electrodeposits and functionally characterizes polymer films using a combination of electrochemical and optical techniques (Fig. 1).
+PANDA SDL, or "the PANDA", is an open-source SDL developed by Harley Quinn and Gregory Robben, in the [KABLab](https://www.kablab.org/) at [Boston University](https://www.bu.edu/).
+The PANDA electrodeposits and functionally characterizes polymer films using a combination of electrochemical and optical techniques (Fig. 1).
 Experiments are performed in a novel well plate architecture (which you can make yourself in the [Wellplate and Gasket SOP](sops/wellplate_and_gasket_SOP_v1.md)!) in which the transparent bottom of each well constitutes the working electrode while enabling transmission optical characterization.

 ![Fig. 1](images/figure1.bmp)